 Point Spreads/Handicap Betting

-In competitions between two uneven opponents, point spreads can be used to attract an equal number of bets on both sides of the line.
-By applying a handicap, the oddsmakers can bring a contest to almost a 50/50 chance of either team winning.
+When two uneven opponents are facing each other, point spreads can be used to attract an equal number of bets on both sides of the line.
+By applying a handicap, oddsmakers can almost guarantee that a contest has a 50/50 chance of either team winning.

-In high-scoring sports like football or basketball, the spread can grow as large as necessary to even the odds.
-For example, in a one-sided matchup between the best team in college football and the worst, the favorite may be laying as many as 50 points or more!
+In high scoring sports such as football or basketball, the spread can grow to any size needed to balance the bet.
+For example, in an event where the best college football team plays the worst team, the favorite could be 50 points or more!

-Whatever number the spread is set at, that’s how many points the favorite must exceed in their margin of victory.
-So, a 51.5-point favorite must win by 52 or more points to “cover the spread” and win their bet.
-Meanwhile, wagers on the underdog will win as long as the lesser squad keeps their opponent within 51 or fewer points.
+Whatever number the spread is set at, that's how many points the favorite must win by.
+Thus, a 51.5-point favorite must win by 52 points or more to "cover the spread" and win your bet.
+Meanwhile, underdogs win as long as the underdog team holds its opponent to 51 points or less.

-The Boston Red Sox with their ace on the mound may still be significant favorites, even after laying 1.5 points.
-The betting lines will move closer to the middle, but not as far as you see with adjustable point spreads.
+Even after laying 1.5 points, the Boston Red Sox can still be heavy favorites with their ace on the mound.
+The betting lines will move closer to the middle, but not as far as you can see with adjustable point spreads.

-- In baseball, they’re called the run line
+- In baseball, it's called the run line

-- In hockey, it’s known as the puck line
+- in hockey, it's called the puck line

 We give a more detailed look into point spread betting in the following sports betting guide:

-As always our goal is to ensure that you have all the information you need to make an informed choice when it comes to your gambling.
-For more details on spread betting check out some of our articles below.
+As always, our goal is to ensure that you have all the information you need to make an informed decision about your betting.
+If you want to learn more about spread betting, check out some of our articles listed below.

 Totals (Over/Unders)

-You can find much more detailed information and strategies for totals or over/unders betting by reading the following article:
+Much more detailed information and strategies for betting on totals or over/under can be found in the following article.

-To learn more about the intricacies behind totals and over/under betting and how they relate to the NFL, College football, and March Madness
+Understand the complex details of total and over/under betting and how they relate to the NFL, college football and March Madness.

 Futures

-One way to get incredibly favorable odds, even on the best teams, is to place your championship picks exceptionally early.
-Futures bets are a way to wager on things that won’t be decided for long periods of time, such as league champions or the winners of annual honors like the Heisman Trophy or league MVP.
+An excellent way to get very favorable odds, even on top teams, is to make your championship picks exceptionally early.
+Betting on the future is a way of betting on outcomes that will not be decided for a long, long time - like which team will end up being the champion of a particular league, or which player will win an annual award like the Heisman Trophy or league MVP.

-The betting lines for these wagers are typically released immediately after the end of the previous season.
-They are adjusted throughout the offseason in response to various talent acquisitions, trades, and other changes, but for the most part, you can always find excellent odds prior to the next season starting.
+These betting lines are usually posted right after the end of the previous season.
+Although they are adjusted during the offseason as we see various talent acquisitions, trades, and other changes, for the most part, excellent odds can be found before the start of the next season.

 Here are some examples of futures bets in various leagues and sports.